Decemberlabs/AltBeacon/README.md

 AltBeacon
 =========

-AltBeacon is an alternative to iBeacon that allow the iPhone to be advertised in the background, which is not currently possible in iBeacon.
+AltBeacon is an alternative to iBeacon that allows iOS devices to be advertised in the background, which is not currently possible with iBeacon.
 It is based on the open source project Vinicity (thanks Ben Ford) https://github.com/Instrument/Vicinity.
-By advertising in the background a whole new range of use cases are possible, like for exmaple a messaging app for nearby people.
+In addition to the great job done in Vicinity, AltBeacons adds the possibility to detect many AltBeacons with different UUIDS and the accuracy of the range was improved.
+It is important to notice that by advertising in the background a whole new range of use cases are possible that require people to interact ith nearby people, like for exmaple a messaging app for nearby people.
 We are currenlty using this framework to develop a product that will be soon in the AppStore.

 How does it work